-Doubling our impact
+Doubling our impact!

-Habitat for Humanity International is challenging our volunteers to make an even greater impact on the global issue of inadequate housing.
-With the help of our dedicated participants and leaders, we are hoping to build twice as many homes by encouraging our volunteers to raise above and beyond the minimum program donation.
+Habitat for Humanity International is challenging Global Village volunteers to make an even greater effect on the global issue of inadequate housing.
+With the help of our dedicated participants and leaders, we are hoping to build twice as many homes.